Euler2718e/typingbot/README.md

 1. Choose a writing style from 1 to 30.
 2. Add the writing request and configure the session.
 3. Press `Ctrl+G` and send the copied prompt to ChatGPT, Claude, Gemini, or another capable model.
-4. Paste the returned JSON into TypingBot, validate it, and start playback.
+4. Paste the returned JSON into TypingBot, start playback and find your textbox within 30 seconds.

 The model never controls your computer.
 It only returns a constrained JSON performance.
 TypingBot simulates every action locally and refuses to start unless the actions produce `finalText` exactly.